Computations of volumes in five candidates elections: A Challenging Computational Problem Arising from Social Choice

-The second example is the Condorcet efficiency of approval voting, for which one assumes that every voter casts a vote for each candidate on first place in his or her preference ranking.
-This requires $6$ inequalities, namely $3$ to mark the Condorcet winner and $3$ to make the same candidate the winner of the approval voting.
+The second example is the Condorcet efficiency of approval voting.
+Under this rule one additionally assumes that every voter casts a vote for each candidate on first place in his or her preference ranking.
+This requires $6$ inequalities, namely $3$ to mark the CW and $3$ to make the same candidate the winner of the approval voting.
 Consequently the computation time is going up considerably.
 See the data for \ttt{CondEffAppr 4cand} in Table \ref{calculation_times}.
 Normaliz obtains

-as the probability that there is a Condorcet winner who finishes first in the approval voting.
+as the probability that there exists a CW who finishes first in the approval voting.
 This yields the Condorcet efficiency of